-Publicly-maintained stormwater facilities must provide an access road designed and constructed for the intended use and purpose for accessing stormwater facilities.
-City-maintained facilities should be located on or directly adjacent to the public ROW.
+Publicly-maintained stormwater facilities must be provided an access road designed and constructed for the intended use and purpose for accessing stormwater facilities.
+City-maintained facilities should be located on or directly adjacent to the public right-of-way.
 In locations where access roads are approved by the City, following are the minimum criteria required:

-- A. A site plan and profile of the access road. - B. Maximum grade: 12 percent. - C. Minimum width of surface: 12 feet. - D. Paved surfaces: 2-inch asphalt concrete (AC) thickness over 6"Aggregate Base. - E. AC paved surfaces shall extend to within 10 horizontal feet and 3 vertical feet of openings to all water quality and flow control structures unless otherwise approved by the City. - F. Access roads shall have an approved driveway approach from the public street and meet minimum design standards from Oregon City Municipal Code Title 17, except as modified by this section. - G. Maintenance road access for publicly-maintained facilities shall be shown on the recorded plat map and be situated in a separate tract and identified with the specific and intended use for maintenance access.
+- A. A site plan and profile of the access road. - B. Maximum grade: 12 percent. - C. Minimum width of surface: 12 feet. - D. Paved surfaces: 2-inch asphalt concrete (AC) thickness over 6" Aggregate Base OR Grass Pavers. - E. Paved surfaces shall extend to within 10 horizontal feet and 3 vertical feet of openings to all water quality and flow control structures unless otherwise approved by the City. - F. Access roads shall have an approved driveway approach from the public street and meet minimum design standards from Oregon City Municipal Code Title 17, except as modified by this section. - G. Maintenance road access for publicly-maintained facilities shall be shown on the recorded plat map and be situated in a separate tract and identified with the specific and intended use for maintenance access.